 GOP Rep. Kevin McCarthy of California is resigning, 2 months after his ouster as House speaker

-LOS ANGELES (AP) — Two months after his historic ouster as House speaker, Republican Rep. Kevin McCarthy announced Wednesday that he is resigning from his congressional seat in California.
+LOS ANGELES (AP) — Two months after his historic ouster as House speaker, Republican Rep. Kevin McCarthy of California announced on Wednesday that he is resigning from his congressional seat and will leave by the end of the year.

 McCarthy is the only speaker in history to be voted out of the job.